Korčula: 20th century

-After the Axis occupation of Yugoslavia in April 1941, Italy annexed the island.
-After the Armistice between Italy and the Allied powers in September 1943, it was briefly held by the Yugoslav Partisans who enjoyed considerable support in the region.
+After the Axis invasion of Yugoslavia in April 1941, Italy annexed the island.
+After the Armistice of Cassibile between Italy and the Allied powers in September 1943, it was briefly held by the Yugoslav Partisans who enjoyed considerable support in the region.
 Korčula was then occupied by German forces which controlled the island until their withdrawal in September 1944.
-With the liberation of Yugoslavia in 1945, the Federal People's Republic of Yugoslavia was formed, and Korčula became a part of the People's Republic of Croatia, one of the six Yugoslav Republics.
-The state changed the name to Socialist Federal Republic of Yugoslavia in 1953, and so did the Republic into Socialist Republic of Croatia.
-From 1963 to 1974, the island hosted the Korčula Summer School, a ten-day gathering of the European left.
+With the liberation of Yugoslavia in 1945, the Federal People's Republic of Yugoslavia was formed, and Korčula became a part of the People's Republic of Croatia, one of the six Yugoslav republics.
+The state changed the name to Socialist Federal Republic of Yugoslavia in 1953, and so did the Republic to Socialist Republic of Croatia.
 After 1991, the island became a part of the independent Republic of Croatia.

 Culture

 The 17th century saw the rise of Petar Kanavelić who wrote love songs, occasional epic poems and dramas.
 He also translated from Italian the major poetic works of that time.
-He is regarded as one of the greatest Croatian writers of 17th century.
+He is regarded as one of the greatest Croatian writers of the 17th century.
 In 1673 he became the representative of the Korčula community in Venice.
 There is a primary school named after him in the town of Korčula.

 Moreška is a traditional sword dance from the town of Korčula.
 It is one of the many proud traditional sword dances that are performed on the island.
 It arrived in Korčula around the 16th century.
-Korčula has a rich musical history of Klape groups.
+Korčula has a rich musical history of klape groups.
 Klapa is a form of a cappella style of singing.
 The tradition goes back centuries, but the style as we know it today, originated in the 19th century.
-Oliver Dragojević is a famous Croatian pop singer who comes from the island.

-Korčula has a tradition of stonemasonry, which reached its peak during the rule of the Venetian Republic (1420–1797).
+Korčula has a tradition of stonemasonry, which reached its peak during the rule of the Republic of Venice (1420–1797).
 The island also has a very strong art tradition.